Troubled student loan forgiveness program gets an overhaul

-The Biden administration is moving to relax the rules for a student loan forgiveness program that has been criticized for its notoriously complex requirements — a change that could offer debt relief to thousands of teachers, social workers, military members and other public servants.
+The Biden administration is temporarily relaxing the rules for a student loan forgiveness program that has been criticized for its notoriously complex requirements — a change that could offer debt relief to thousands of teachers, social workers, military members and other public servants.

 Congress created the program as a reward for college students who go into public service.
 As long as they made 10 years of payments on their federal student loans, the program promised to erase the remainder.